stephan-klein/supersonic/docs/steroids/cli/emulators/ios-simulator.md

 ## Running

 To launch your app in the Simulator, type `sim` or `s` in the `steroids connect` prompt.
-The simulator should now start and if everything went as expected you should see your app.
+The simulator should now start and load your app.
+Default dev